berdinazzi/orux/README.md

-Google Hibrid for OruxMap.
+Add Google Hybrid for OruxMap.
 Copy the file onlinemapsources.xml to YOUR_SDCARD_PATH/oruxmaps/mapfiles/